Guardian-Development/Finch-VideoProcessingFramework/README.md

-# Newcastle University Dissertation
+# Finch Video Processing Framework

 My third year dissertation project.
+Provides real-time analysis on multiple concurrent video feeds, with the ability to scale to thousands of video sources.

 ## Projects